 - 5. Tap Set, enter an amount of time, then tap Set App Limit. - 6.
-Tap Continue, then enter a parent passcode for managing your family member's Screen Time settings. - To allow your family member to use certain apps at any time (FaceTime, for example), tap Always Allowed, enter your parent passcode, then tap or or to add or remove an app from the list.
+Tap Continue, then enter a parent passcode for managing your family member's Screen Time settings. - 7.
+To allow your family member to use certain apps at any time (FaceTime, for example), tap Always Allowed, enter your parent passcode, then tap 4 or 4 to add or remove an app from the list